JackieC13462/Radiogenomics/Preprocessing/README.md

 ## Best Practices

-### 📋 **Data Management**
+### **Data Management**
 - Maintain original data backups before preprocessing
 - Document all preprocessing parameters and decisions
 - Use version control for preprocessing script modifications

-### 🔍 **Quality Control**
+### **Quality Control**
 - Regularly review processing logs and summaries
 - Validate sample matching across modalities
 - Monitor feature retention after filtering steps

-### 📈 **Performance Optimization**
+### **Performance Optimization**
 - Use data.table for large dataset processing
 - Implement parallel processing where appropriate
 - Monitor memory usage and optimize accordingly

-## Contributing

-When adding new preprocessing scripts:
-1. Follow established naming conventions (`descriptive_name.R`)
-2. Include comprehensive header documentation
-3. Implement robust error handling and logging
-4. Add input validation and quality checks
-5. Update this README with new functionality

-## Future Enhancements

-- **Machine Learning Integration**: Automated quality assessment using ML
-- **Multi-Species Support**: Extension beyond human genomics
-- **Cloud Processing**: Scalable cloud-based preprocessing pipelines
-- **Real-Time QC**: Interactive quality control dashboards

 ---

-**Note**: The Preprocessing directory is foundational to the entire radiogenomics pipeline.
-Proper execution of these scripts ensures high-quality, harmonized data for all downstream analyses.
+**Note**: The Preprocessing directory is a collection of foundational scripts that are essential to the entire radiogenomics pipeline.
+These scripts are not an automated process, and can be selectively executed, however, refer to each pipeline's input requirements to ensure proper filtering of the raw data is done before running any of the pipelines.